datakurre/bfg-gae-buildout/README.txt

 Adding a custom application to the buildout
 -------------------------------------------

-Replace 'myapp' with your own application at `buildout:eggs`.
+Replace 'myapp' with your own application at `buildout:eggs` and `setup.py.install_requires`.

-Update `src/wrapper/app.py` to launch your application instead of 'myapp'.
+Update `src/wrapper/app.py` to launch your application instead of *myapp*.

 Just in case, run `buildout` with `rm .installed.cfg && bin/buildout`.